troy-yu-cheng/assignment04/README.md

 	- Series: open the filter tab on the top right of the console.
 Select *Growth Rates*, *Aggregate indicators*, and *Expenditure on GDP* in **Economic Policy & Debt** section.
 Scroll down and select all four boxes (*Efficiency*, *Inputs*, *Outcomes* and *Participation*) in **Education** section.
 Then scroll down to the bottom and select *Economic activity*, *Labor force structure*, and *Unemployment* in **Social Protection & Labor** section.
 Now you should see the amount of all available variables is 320 on the top right of the console.
 Then close the filter feature and select all 320 variables.
 	- Time: select year 2001-2023.
 23 variables in total.
 	- Metadata Attributes: leave it as default (it should check all the boxes).
 3. Download the data though the **Download options** tab on the top right of the whole page.
 Download the data as an Excel file.
 Also, download the Metadata though the same tab (you can set Metadata as Excel file though **Download options** → **Advanced options**).
+The Metadata for this project is saved as *2_Metadata_World_Development_Indicators.xlsx* in [data](https://github.com/troy-yu-cheng/assignment04/blob/main/data) folder.
 4. Rename the file with any name you want on your local machine (here we do *0_OriginData_World_Development_Indicators.xlsx*).

 ## Transfer the Data Format and Clean Data